kradalby/metallb-neighbour-helper/README.md

 -   `namespace`: for the `ConfigMap` must be the same as MetalLB
 -   `peer-address`: must be the same IP/Address as the `peer-address` in the associated peer in MetalLB

+### Helm chart

+I have added a Helm chart to the repo, should allow easy installation, remember to check the variables mentioned over and read the values that can be configured in `values.yaml`